LAST UPDATED: [June 4, 2021]

 Third-Party Ad Networks

-Users in the United States may opt out of many third-party ad networks.
-For example, you may go to the Digital Advertising Alliance (“DAA”) Consumer Choice Page for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies.
-You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page for information about opting out of interest-based advertising and their choices regarding having information used by NAI members.
+for information about opting out of interest-based advertising and their choices regarding having information used by DAA companies.
+You may also go to the Network Advertising Initiative (“NAI”) Consumer Opt-Out Page

 Our Site may contain links to third-party websites.
 Any access to and use of such linked websites is not governed by this Policy, but instead is governed by the privacy policies of those third party websites.
 We are not responsible for the information practices of such third party websites.

-Security of My Personal Information
+Storage and Security of Your Personal Information

 Marketing Communications Choices